letrezdraw/AIST/README.md

 Contributions are welcome!
 If you have ideas for new skills or improvements, feel free to fork the repository, make your changes, and submit a pull request.

 ## 📜 License
-This project is licensed under the MIT License.
+This project is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](LICENSE.md).